LukasAndreatta/SatelliteModelSLIDE/Readme.md

+## Info
+This code was written for my a bachelor thesis at the university of Innsbruck.
+It is based on the SLIDE method.

+The following versions of packages were used:
+* Python 3.11.13
+* PyTorch 2.8.0 (+cu128)
+* exudyn 1.9.0
+* matplotlib 3.10.1
+* numpy 1.26.4
+* ngsolve 6.2.2501
+* spatialmath 1.1.14

+The `requirements.txt` file can be used to install the requirements with
+`pip install -r requirements.txt`

-## SLIDE
+### SLIDE
 The method SLiding-window Initially-truncated Dynamic-response Estimator (SLIDE) is a deep-learning based method for estimating the output of mechanical and multibody systems.
 The corresponding research paper is now available on arXiv, doi: [arXiv.2409.18272](https://doi.org/10.48550/arXiv.2409.18272), and in the submission process for journal publication.

-In the development following versions of packages were used:
-* Python 3.11.8
-* pytorch 2.2.1 (+cu121)
-* exudyn 1.8.52 (and newer)
-* matplotlib
-* numpy 1.23.5
-* ngsolve 6.2.2403

-The according `requirements.txt` file can be used to install the requirements with
-`pip install -r requirements.txt`
-For the flexible 6R robot example additionally ngsolve is required.
-We used Version 6.2.2403.

 ### Exudyn
 Exudyn is a flexible multibody dynamics simulation code.
 The C++ core ensures efficient simulation, while the Python interface enables compatibility with pytorch and other machine learning tools.